 Regarding runoff, make sure that your well casing extends above the ground by at least one foot so debris and contaminants can’t flow directly into the well itself.
 If you notice that stormwater flows toward your well or pools in the surrounding areas, try re-grading and landscaping to get things flowing in the right direction.

 Even with ideal application, some impurities from seasonal lawn products will still get into your well water supply, bringing tell-tale odors and flavors.
 Plus, there’s not much you can do to prevent natural soil minerals like iron from contaminating your water.
 It’s important to get your well water tested and to counteract these impurities with a high-quality filtration system.
-Water Doctors offers top-rated Kinetico products that make your home’s drinking water healthy, delicious, and pure-as-can-be again.
+Water Doctors offers top-rated Kinetico products that make your home’s drinking water cleaner and more delicious again.
 Schedule a free water test today!

 Visit our partner 4D Water Well & Pump for your arsenic, bacteria, and nitrate testing needs, along with inspection and maintenance.